-2021 – Design Thinking in Technical Communication: Solving Problems through Making and Collaboration (Routledge/Taylor & Francis — ATTW Book Series) Pre-order now
+2021 – Design Thinking in Technical Communication: Solving Problems through Making and Collaboration (Routledge/Taylor & Francis — ATTW Book Series) Order here

 This book modernizes technical communication pedagogy and practice by highlighting the connections and overlaps between design thinking, making, and technical communication.
 It takes advantage of the recently popularized technology-powered DIY culture called “the Maker Movement” to forward the argument that novice invention can facilitate cutting-edge innovation through user-centered design and collaboration.
 This book examines the underlying design thinking principles in maker culture that enable social innovation while offering opportunities to cultivate empathy and creative confidence in technical communication students and practitioners.
 The author draws from expert interviews and three case studies of makerspace development, pedagogical deployment of design thinking, and collaboration in technical communication.
 These investigations reveal the values of design thinking methodologies for teaching and practicing user-centered design.
 The author argues for a future of technical communication that sees its constituents as leaders in radical innovation to solve complex problems.
 This book provides pedagogical as well as practical frameworks to achieving this goal.